 Thursday, November 5, 2015

-Vivaladraught - at it again - a tale of two built environment systems
+Vivaladraught - A sad tale of two built environment cities

-A Tale of two built environments in the South Africa domestic architectural landscape.
+A Tale of two vastly different built environments in the South Africa domestic architectural landscape.

-The tale of these two built environments needs to be told as a matter of urgency.
+The tale of these two built environments needs to be told as a matter of absolute urgency.
 Because each has positives that can be gained from each other.
-Sadly and frustratingly the rate things are now going, each of these 2 built environment systems is doing its level best to completely ignore the other and grow in completely separate directions.
-To the complete detriment of everyone living in them.
+Sadly and frustratingly the rate things are now going, each of these 2 built environment systems is doing its level best to completely ignore the other and grow in completely separate and opposite directions.
+To the complete detriment of everyone living in definetly the informal built environment.
 Alarmingly at no point in the future do these 2 built environment entities ever look like they will ever converge or align, And this is very worrying.
+These 2 systems coincide on so many levels, but stubbornly they march away from each other.
+Where those living in the formal built environment dont fully understand the plight of those living in the informal built environment.

-Without complicating this discussion, we need to separate public building works and the industrialized built environment.
-In this discussion its only the domestic built environments that need to be carefully looked at.
-And the process of plans regulation and planning submissions.
+Without complicating this discussion, we need to separate public building works and the industrialized built environments.
+In this discussion its only the domestic built environments that need to be carefully scrutinized looked at and changed.
+And the process of plans regulation and planning submissions needs to become better.
 The domestic built environment is a multi billion Rand industry and needs to be working smoothly for job creation and a sustainable economy.
-Jobs are being held up by bureaucratic government run planning systems that are fanatically over regulating the building plans submission and approval process.
-Not allowing plans approval for building work to be easily accomplished.
+Jobs are being held up by immense bureaucratic government run planning systems that are fanatically over regulating the building plans submission and approval process.
+Not allowing plans approval for building work to be easily accomplished and implemented.

 the two built environments are